 Your Project Budget should reflect only those activities and associated costs that will be incurred during the "Period of Performance" that you have indicated for your project.
 Any costs incurred before or after those dates will be removed.
-REMINDER: The earliest allowable project start date is January 1, 2018, if you apply at the February 16 deadline.
+REMINDER: The earliest allowable project start date is June 1, 2018.